Title: 255N-YN - Instruction & Classroom Support Technician 2

 Work closely with members of the Office of Assessment to coordinate all aspects of the MD program implementation.

-Collaborate with Spokane Health Sciences Campus Information Technology, Library Services, Student Affairs for all matters related to curriculum services.
+Collaborate with Spokane Health Sciences Campus Information Technology, Library Services, and Student Affairs for all matters related to curriculum services.

 Provide consultation for professional/faculty development needs to the Faculty Development team.